100nm/python-injection/documentation/basic-usage.md

     ...
 ```

-If a class is registered in a package and you want to override it, there is the `mode` parameter:
+If a class is registered in a package, and you want to override it, there is the `mode` parameter:

 ```python
 @injectable